andre-st/goodreads-toolbox/GOODTIPS.md

   Type       : Regular Expression
   ```
   All expressions takes inexact matches like "page" ∈ "per_page", randomly ordered or missing
   parameters and Unicode values into account.
+Given duplicate query arguments, the last one applies.

 ## Discovering Non-Fiction Books
 - checkout the bibliography section of a good book (best signal-to-noise ratio); I use a separate _"bibliogr-to-check"_ Goodreads shelf to keep track of unchecked books